 One of my favorite new finds has been the melt-in-your-mouth creamy and decadent sesame seed spreads from Sesame Kingdom.
 The company’s owner, Gadi, sent me a few jars earlier this year, and I was immediately hooked.
 I love tahini, and use it daily in everything from desserts to salad dressing.
 Sesame Kingdom’s spreads are related to tahini (which is just ground sesame seeds) but a bit different: they use dates to sweeten organic sesame seed paste, and keep it creamy and rich with a blend of cocoa butter and olive oil.
 The best part is their spreads come in a variety of flavors.
 Gadi sent me Beet, Pomegranate, Carob Cacao, Date, Fig, and Strawberry. 🍓 Pure sesame heaven!!

 As usual when I fall in love with a food I like to find a million and one ways to use it.
 For my latest What I Eat in a Day video, I challenged myself to use Sesame Kingdom in as many meals as possible.
 That turned out the be extremely easy.
 I can eat the stuff right out of the jar!
-Luckily, in addition to being so yummy, sesame seeds are a great source of calcium, copper, zinc, manganese, magnesium, iron, selenium, and fiber.
+Luckily, in addition to being so yummy, sesame seeds are a great source of nutrients.

 In the morning I used the strawberry sesame seed spread to top fluffy vegan pancakes made with spelt and almond flour.
 I also used it in two dressings: the fig spread went into a dressing for a freekeh and roasted veggie pilaf, and the beet spread went into a creamy lime and garlic dressing that I used on a simple kale salad for dinner.
 I even used one spread in a totally guilt-free decadent chocolate banana “nice cream”.
 By the end of the day I felt so nourished!

 I’ve partnered up with Sesame Kingdom to give away a case of this creamy Mediterranean heaven.
-Winner will be chosen at random on Thursday, June 1 at 11:59 est. To enter the giveaway you’ve just got to do the following:
+To enter the giveaway you’ve just got to do the following:

 - Subscribe to my channel on Youtube 🙋🏾